evilwizardstudios/smithy/docpage/docs/editor/adapter.md

    New layers can be added by clicking the <button type="button" class="btn btn-primary btn-sm"><i class="fa fa-clone fa-lg"></i></button> button below the layers panel.

+   The nodes in each layer contain their own control pills, which are explained in the [Node Editor Pills](node#node-editor-pill) section of the documentation on nodes.

 #### Layer Window

 ![Layer Window](../img/window_layer.png)